bobbyiliev/katacoda/introduction-to-bash-scripting/step2.md

-# Bash Hello World

 Once we have our `devdojo.sh` file created and we've specified the bash shebang on the very first line, we are ready to create our first `Hello World` bash script.

-To do that, open the `devdojo.sh` file again:
+If you have not done so already, open the `devdojo.sh` file again:

 ```
 nano devdojo.sh